AdobeDocs/advertising.en/help/dsp/campaign-management/placements/placement-settings.md

 **[!UICONTROL Environment]:** (Universal Video ad format only) The device environments (Desktop, Mobile, Connected TV) to include as targets in the placement.
 Specify at least one.

+In custom reports, the placement-level dimension “Device Environment” indicates the targeted environment.

 **[!UICONTROL Placement tags]:** (Optional) Keywords or nicknames to help you locate this placement.

 ## Goals